 - Patients who are critically ill are increasingly recognised to be at risk of adrenal dysfunction.
 It is also known as critical illness-related corticosteroid insufficiency (CIRCI).

-Presentation in part depends on the rapidity of adrenal hypofunction
+Presentation in part depends on the rapidity of loss of adrenal function:

 - Chronic - symptoms develop insidiously and may be mild.